boldbi/boldbi-kubernetes/docs/FAQ/how-to-migrate-bold-bi-pv-to-azure-blob-storage.md

-# Bold BI PV to OCI Storage Migration on Kubernetes
+# Bold BI PV to Azure Blob Storage Migration on Kubernetes

-This document describes the steps to migrate Bold BI application data from a Persistent Volume (PV) to **OCI Object Storage** on a Kubernetes cluster.
+This document describes the steps to migrate Bold BI application data from a Persistent Volume (PV) to **Azure Blob Storage** on a Kubernetes cluster.

 ---